MailTape/MailTape-v1/_posts/2023-02-05-Lecomte-de-Brégeot.md

 Sarah: **"**A go-to track for a good morning :) The vocals and synthwork on this track are fascinating.**"**

 ## [Cakes da Killa](https://paul.mycpanel.princeton.edu/compositions-sorted.html), Sevndeep - Sip of My Sip
 Sarah: **"**Off of the latest album from Cakes da Killa, Svengali.
 Cakes da Killa is doing so much for intersections in hip hop, club, and ballroom scenes.
-This latest album is such a melange of different movements, from meditative to  **"**
+This latest album is such a melange of different movements, from rousing to meditative.**"**

 ## [Lecomte de Brégeot](https://elorisaxl.bandcamp.com/album/the-blue-of-distance) - Nerves
 Sarah: **"**Another track from Lecomte de Brégeot**"**